SiliconLabs/peripheral_examples/series2/timer/timer_pwm_dma/readme.txt

 timer_pwm_dma

-This project demonstrates DMA driven pulse width modulation using the TIMER module.
-TIMER0 is initialized for PWM on Compare/Capture channel 0 which is routed to the GPIO Pin specified below.
-In PWM mode, overflow events set the output pin, while compare events clear the pin.
-Thus the overflow value is set to output the desired signal frequency, while the CCV is set to control the duty cycle.
-The DMA is set to loop through a buffer of duty cycles incrementing from 0 to 100%, and writes to the CCVB on each compare event.
+This project demonstrates DMA-driven pulse width modulation using the TIMER module.
+TIMER0 is initialized for PWM on capture/compare channel 0 and routed to GPIO pin PA6.

+In PWM mode, compare events set the output pin and overflow events clear it such that the values in the TIMER_CC_OC and TIMER_TOP registers specify the PWM duty cycle and frequency, respectively.

+Each time a compare event occurs, the LDMA responds by writing a new value to the TIMER_CC_OCB register such that, in this example, the output duty cycle increases from 0 to 100% by an increment of 10%, then rolls over back to 0% and repeats.

-Note: For EFR32xG21 radio devices, library function calls to CMU_ClockEnable() have no effect as oscillators are automatically turned on/off based on demand from the peripherals; CMU_ClockEnable() is a dummy function for EFR32xG21 for library consistency/compatibility.
+Note: On EFR32xG21 devices, calls to CMU_ClockEnable() have no effect as clocks are automatically turned on/off in response to on-demand requests from the peripherals.
+CMU_ClockEnable() is a dummy function on EFR32xG21 present for software compatibility.

 ================================================================================

 How To Test:
-1. Build the project and download it to the Starter Kit
+1. Build the project and download it to the Starter Kit.
-2. Use an oscilloscope to view a 1 kHz signal with continuosly varying duty cycle on the GPIO pin specified below
+2. Use an oscilloscope to view the 1 kHz signal with continuosly varying duty cycle on the expansion header (EXP) pin specified below.

 ================================================================================

 Peripherals Used:
 CMU    - HFRCO @ 19 MHz
-TIMER0 - HFPERCLK (19 MHz for series 2 boards)
+TIMER0 - EM01GRPACLK
 LDMA

 Board:  Silicon Labs EFR32xG21 2.4 GHz 10 dBm Board (BRD4181A)
         + Wireless Starter Kit Mainboard (BRD4001A)
 Device: EFR32MG21A010F1024IM32
 PA6 - TIM0_CC0 (Expansion Header Pin 14)

-Board:  Silicon Labs EFR32xG22 Radio Board (BRD4182A) +
+Board:  Silicon Labs EFR32xG22 2.4 GHz 6 dBm Radio Board (BRD4182A)
-        Wireless Starter Kit Mainboard
+        + Wireless Starter Kit Mainboard
 Device: EFR32MG22C224F512IM40
 PA6 - TIM0_CC0 (Expansion Header Pin 14)

-Board:  Silicon Labs EFR32xG23 Radio Board (BRD4263B) +
+Board:  Silicon Labs EFR32FG23 868-915 MHz 14 dBm Radio Board (BRD4263B)
-        Wireless Starter Kit Mainboard
+        + Wireless Starter Kit Mainboard
 Device: EFR32FG23A010F512GM48
 PA6 - TIM0_CC0 (Expansion Header Pin 11)

-Board:  Silicon Labs EFR32xG24 Radio Board (BRD4186C) +
+Board:  Silicon Labs EFR32xG24 2.4 GHz 10 dBm Radio Board (BRD4186C)
-        Wireless Starter Kit Mainboard
+        + Wireless Starter Kit Mainboard
 Device: EFR32MG24B210F1536IM48
 PA6 - TIM0_CC0 (Expansion Header Pin 11)